TrainMover: An Interruption-Resilient Runtime for ML Training

+For the GPT-39.1B and GPT-20B models, where the distributed optimizer (DO) must be enabled to fit the models into GPU memory, Oobleck and Parcae are not supported because redundancy is eliminated. \sysname (no standby) demonstrates 2.1× and 1.6× shorter downtime compared to Megatron-LM for the GPT-39.1B and GPT-20B models, respectively.
+This overlapping advantage becomes significant as model sizes grow.
+In the case where a standby machine is available, \sysname achieves performance nearly identical to live migration, with less than 10 seconds of downtime across all models.

+\mypar{Fast Migration on Expected Events.} Migration occurs when an expected event takes place.
+We present the migration downtime comparison in Figure~\ref{fig:overall_performance}.
+In addition to the \textit{Megatron-LM per-iteration} checkpoint baseline, which assumes that checkpoint saving is cost-free and can always be overlapped, we include two additional baselines for a comprehensive comparison of expected-event migrations. \textit{Megatron-LM Save-and-Restart} is a more practical baseline.
+Before shutdown, training stops and waits for the checkpoint to be saved. \textit{Naive live migration} directly transfers states from the leaver to the joiner without using the initialization warm-up design~(\secref{sec:warmup}) and the two-phase CCL setup~(\secref{sec:nccl}), and without requiring all machines to pull states from remote storage.

-Megatron-LM Save-and-Restart performs the worst among all baselines due to significant checkpoint saving overhead, which escalates with model size, reaching ~400 seconds for the GPT-39.1B model.
-Naive live migration surpasses Megatron-LM Per-iteration by directly transferring model states from migration leaver to joiner machines, achieving up to a 1.745× speedup on the GPT-39.1B model with TP4 and DO enabled. \textit{Naive live migration} outperforms Megatron-LM Per-iteration by enabling direct transfer of model states from migration leaver machines to migration joiner machines.
-This optimization achieves up to a 1.745× speedup on the GPT-39.1B model with TP4 and DO enabled.
+\textit{Megatron-LM Save-and-Restart} performs the worst among all baselines due to significant checkpoint-saving overhead, which increases with model size—reaching approximately 400 seconds for the GPT-39.1B model. \textit{Naive live migration} outperforms Megatron-LM Per-iteration by enabling direct transfer of model states from migration leaver machines to migration joiner machines.
+This optimization achieves up to a 1.745× speedup on the GPT-39.1B model with TP4 and DO (distributed optimizer) enabled.

-\sysname delivers the best performance by overlapping NCCL instantiation and warmup processes with the non-critical path.
-This design achieves up to a 16× speedup compared to the Megatron-LM Save-and-Restart baseline for the GPT-39.1B model.
+\sysname delivers the best performance by overlapping CCL setup and warm-up processes with the non-critical path.
+This design constantly achieves second level downtime and provides at least a 15× speedup compared to the \textit{Megatron-LM Save-and-Restart} baseline across all models.
 Both \sysname and the naive system maintain zero additional memory overhead during migration.

-\mypar{Eliminating Network Bottleneck. } \sysname significantly alleviates network bandwidth bottlenecks during machine changes.
-LLaMA reports~\cite{llama3} their storage system bandwidth ranging from 2 TB/s to 7 TB/s while serving approximately 7,500 machines, translating to an effective bandwidth of 0.267 GB/s to 0.933 GB/s per machine.
-In this experiment, we evaluate checkpointing overhead under bandwidth ranging from 0.25 GB/s to 2 GB/s per GPU, encompassing the bandwidth range reported by LLaMA.

-In both GPT-20B (Figure~\ref{fig:bandwidth_per_gpu_20b}) and GPT-39.1B (Figure~\ref{fig:bandwidth_per_gpu_39b}) setups, \sysname maintains stable overheads of 16–18 seconds, due to parallel one-to-one state transfers between migration leaver and joiner.
-By contrast, Megatron-LM, which requires all GPUs to pull checkpoints from remote storage, incurs increasing overhead as bandwidth decreases and model size grows.
-Specifically, checkpoint loading overheads reach ~320 seconds for GPT-20B and ~750 seconds for GPT-39.1B at 0.25 GB/s per GPU.